hasura/graphql-engine/docs/graphql/core/api-reference/syntax-defs.rst

      - false
      - ``read-committed`` | ``repeatable-read`` | ``serializable``
      - The transaction isolation level in which the queries made to the source will be run with (default: ``read-committed``).
+   * - ssl_configuration
+     - false
+     - PGCertSettings_
+     - The client SSL certificate settings for the database (*Only available in Cloud*).

 .. _MsSQLSourceConnectionInfo: